-Of course, going cold turkey from social media and other distractions would be the best advice, but actually, it can be helpful to look away every now and then.
-To break the monotony.
-Facebook can be a great way to do this.
-But only allow yourself an (absolute maximum) of five minutes an hour.
+Of course, going cold turkey from social media and other distractions would be the best advice, but actually, it can be helpful to look away every now and then — to break the monotony.

 Many people find music helps them to focus.
 It can!
-But pick the right songs — make a playlist that inspires you to work, or there are plenty of ready-made ones designed for this on Spotify.
+But pick the right songs — make a playlist that inspires you to work, or use some of the ready-made ones designed for this on Spotify.
 Blasting out Mariah Carey power ballads that demand to be sung as a duet is unlikely to help concatenate an Excel file.

 Without your commute, it’s easy to become stuck inside.
 Aside from obvious health implications, you might find that you find it more difficult to sleep.
 So, it’s important to use up that energy.

 There are some great indoor workout videos available on YouTube if you are unable to go outside.
 Alternatively, get creative with other ways of exercising indoors, or use a garden or courtyard if you have access to one.

 Ultimately, you will decide what works for you; your personal habits and strengths.
 Our five are meant as flexible guidelines to be adjusted to suit you.

 You may be a night-owl who finds focusing on one thing for the whole day helps you focus better, or someone who finds switching between tasks more regularly helps you stay focused.

 Whatever you decide on, make sure the work pattern you create is sustainable.
 If it involves erratic waking hours, where sleep time isn’t a constant, you’ll probably lose productivity overall.

 Also, consider that it’s often better for networking to be awake for at least some standard business hours, particularly if your company is trading.